Partitioning algorithms for weighted trees and cactus graphs: General (l,u) -partition problems

-\begin{restatable}{lemma}{config} Let $C$ be a cycle in $G$ and $C(w_0,w_{m-1})$ the corresponding cycle in $T_G$.
-Given a partition $P$ of $C$, this partition can be found in one of the $m-1$ configurations of $C(w_0,w_{m-1})$. \end{restatable} \begin{proof} Let $C_{w_0}$ be the cluster in $P$ that contains the node $w_0$.
-We consider different cases: First, assume that $C_{w_0} = \{w_i,\ldots,w_1,w_0,w_{m-1},\ldots,w_j\}$ with $0\leq i<j\leq m$ where $w_0=w_m$.
-If $j=i+1$ the cluster contains all nodes of the cycle and this partition can be found in any of the given configurations.
-If $j=m$, we find this partition in configuration 1.
-Otherwise, we can find this partition when $w_j$ is the child of $w_{j+1}$, $w_i$ is the child of $w_{i-1}$ and the remaining nodes ($\notin C_{w_0}$) of the cycle are in one subtree.
-This is the case in configuration $m-j+1$ as well as $m-i$.
-Given the last statement, a partition is found in configuration $m$ if $j=1$ or $i=0$.
-If only one of these equations is true, there is another configuration unequal to $m$ in which the partition can be found.
-If both are true, we have the case of $j=i+1$ where the partition can be found in any of the $m-1$ other configurations. \end{proof}
+\begin{lemma} Let $C= \langle w_1,w_2,\ldots,w_m \rangle $ be a cycle in a cactus graph $G$.
+Given a partition $P$ of $C$, this partition can be found in one of the $m-1$ configurations of $C$. \end{lemma} \begin{proof} We consider the configurations of $C$ with respect to a root vertex $w_1$.
+Let $P_{w_1}$ be the cluster in the partition $P$ that contains $w_1$.
+Assume that $P_{w_1}=\{w_1\}\cup P_L \cup P_R$ with $P_L=\{w_2,\ldots,w_i\}$ and $P_R=\{w_j, \ldots, w_m\}$ and $1\leq i <j\leq m+1$.
+If $i=1$ or $j=m+1$, then $P_L$ or respectively $P_R$ is considered to be empty.
+We show that for each possible values of $i$ and $j$ exists a configuration unequal to $m$ in which this cluster can be found.\\ If $j=i+1$, $P_{w_1}$ contains all nodes of the cycle and the partition can be found in any configuration.
+If $j\neq i+1$, the partition contains additional clusters and can be found if all remaining vertices ($\notin P_{w_1}$) are contained in the same (either left or right) subtree of $w_1$.
+This is the case in two configurations, namely, $i$ and $j-1$.
+If we consider configuration $j-1=m$, then there exists another configuration $i$ in which the partition can be found.
+Because we assumed $j\neq i+1$, we have $i<j-1=m$.
+Thus, this configuration is unequal $m$. \end{proof}

-Let us transfer this to the partition sets $S(T_v^i)$ as computed by the algorithm.
-We introduce additional sets $S_j(T_{w_i})$ for each node $w_i$ that is part of a cycle.
-A set $S_j(T_{w_i})$ contains tuples $(x,k)$ that each correspond to an extendable $(l,u)$-partition of the tree $T_{w_i}$ in configuration $j$.
-As before, such a tuple corresponds to a partition of size $k$ in which the cluster containing the node $w_i$ has weight $x$.
-The different computations use the $\oplus$-operation as defined above.
-First, let us consider the case that $i=m-1$.
-Until the third configuration, the subtree of the end node (and hence the computation) stays the same.
-Then, the node obtains an additional child $w_{m-2}$ which subtree and hence its partition set changes with each configuration.

-When $0<i<m-1$, that is $w_i$ is neither the start nor the end node of the given cycle, we have to consider three cases: In configuration $m-i$ and $m-i+1$, the subtree $T_{w_i}$ is equal to $T_{w_i}^{c_i-1}$ because the last ($c_i$-th) child is removed.
-If $j<m-i$, $w_i$ still has $w_{i+1}$ as a child but with a different subtree.
-If $j>m-i+1$, $w_i$ does not have $w_{i+1}$ as its last child but $w_{i-1}$ instead.
-This can be formalized as:

-Now let us consider the start node $w_0$ of the cycle.
-For the first configuration, we have to combine the partitions of the subtree $T_{w_0}^{k-1}$ with the partitions of the subtree rooting in $w_1$.
-In case $j>1$, the subtree of $w_1$ has changed and we treat $w_{m-1}$ as an additional child of $w_0$.